 Credit: Atomos

-The Atomos external monitor range has two main families: the Ninjas offer external recording too, while the Shinobis just offer monitoring.
+You may have grokked by now that the Atomos external monitor range has two main families: the Ninjas offer external recording too, while the Shinobis are just for monitoring.
 The Shinobi 7-inch, as the name suggests, boasts a larger screen than the Ninja Models or the smaller Shinobi 5-inch.
-It can also display 4K 60 video and has a higher maximum brightness than the Shinobo 5-inch.
+It can also display 4K 60 video and has a higher maximum brightness than the Shinobi 5-inch.

-However, it is twice the price and more than twice the weight, so you’d probably keep this for higher-end setups where you need the bigger screen and you’re using a setup where the weight is less important – 577g would be a lot to have fixed to the top of the camera if you’re shooting handheld or with a gimbal.
+However, it is twice the price and more than twice the weight, so you’d probably keep this for higher-end setups where you need the bigger screen and are using a setup where the weight matters less – 577g would be a lot to have fixed to the top of the camera if you’re shooting handheld or with a gimbal.

 5. Feelworld F570 5.7-inch